OrangutanWithAKeyboard/NounsSplit/README.md

 ### deposit()

-This function allows a user to deposit a Noun token into the contract.
+This function allows a user to deposit multiple Noun tokens into the contract.
 It checks whether the current period is `preSplit` or `splitPeriod` before proceeding.
-The function transfers the Noun token from the user to the contract and increments the `depositedNouns` counter.
-It also stores the depositor's address and token ID in the `depositedNounsInfo` mapping and the `depositorToNouns` mapping.
+The function transfers the Noun tokens from the user to the contract and increments the `depositedNouns` counter for each deposited token.
+It also stores the depositor's address, token IDs, and reason for depositing in the `depositedNounsInfo` mapping and the `depositorToNouns` mapping.

 If the number of deposited Nouns reaches the `splitThreshold` and `splitEndTime` is not set, the function sets the `splitEndTime` to the current block timestamp plus 7 days and emits the `SplitThresholdMet` event.

+The function accepts an array of Noun IDs, allowing users to deposit multiple Nouns in a single transaction.

 ### withdraw()